TheGriffin518/Brick-Breaker/README.md

 on your own computer so long as you make sure that the final product compiles on Nike using SBT.

+Note: Since we are using Java 7, you'll need to make sure that you have your platform-dependent <code>jfxrt.jar</code> file on your program's classpath.
+If you develop on Nike (or any 64 bit Linux platform), then a version of this JAR file is already included in the project's <code>lib</code> directory.

 If any changes are made to the project description or skeleton code, they will be announced in class.
 In order to incorporate such changes into your code, you need only do a <code>git pull</code>.